jackdahms/Brainfuck-Interpreter/README.md

 Interprets brainfuck code and displays memory.

 ##Display
-Input - accepts any number of ASCII characters with values ranging from 0 to 255 Output - outputs the ASCII representation of the memory of each cell Memory - the integer values of the first twenty cells Source - where the actual brainfuck code goes
+Input - accepts any number of ASCII characters with values ranging from 0 to 255 <br>
+Output - outputs the ASCII representation of the memory of each cell Memory - the integer values of the first twenty cells Source - where the actual brainfuck code goes